-Aircraft Classification Number (ACN): A number expressing the relative effect of an aircraft on a pavement for a specific standard sub-grade category.
+Aircraft Classification Rating (ACR): The number that expresses the relative effect of an aircraft on a pavement for a specified standard subgrade strength of the pavement.

 Aircraft Identification: An identification of up to seven (7) alpha-numeric characters used to identify the aircraft in flight notifications and in Mode S transponders/ADS-B transmitters.